surveycto/field-plug-in-resources/docs/api-reference.md

     If there is a video file specified in the *media:video* column in the form definition, this will return the filename.

 * `METADATA`
     A place to store session metadata about the field.
-This value will be saved and remain accesible to your field plug-in until the form is finalized.
-This value will not show up in the submitted form data.
+This value will be saved separately from the response data, and remain accessible to your field plug-in until the form is finalized.
+This value will not show up in exported form data, but it will be present in the raw XML of submitted data (and could be seen by those inspecting SurveyCTO Desktop local storage).
     *Note: field metadata will persist while navigating around different fields in the form, exiting and resuming the form, even resuming from a crashed form.*

 * `PARAMETERS`